-The NIST SP 800-88 Guidelines for Media Sanitization, released by National Institute for Standards and Technology (NIST), are a set of instructions for effectively sanitizing storage devices and other electronic media.
+The NIST SP 800-88 Guidelines for Media Sanitization, released by the National Institute for Standards and Technology (NIST), are a set of instructions for effectively sanitizing storage devices and other electronic media.
 Widely adhered to by the U.S. government and corporates, these guidelines act as the benchmark for enterprises to drive their ‘media sanitization programs’, with defined techniques and control over sanitization and disposal decisions.
-NIST 800-88 assists every enterprise looking for assistance with decision-making for sanitization, disposal, reuse, or migration of media and information.
+NIST 800-88 assists every organization looking for assistance with decision-making for the sanitization, disposal, reuse, or migration of media and information.
+The National Institute of Science and Technology (NIST) provides technical leadership for the United States' measurement and standards infrastructure and defines media sanitization as:

 "The general process of removing data from storage media, such that there is reasonable assurance that data may not be easily retrieved and reconstructed."